mohammednumaan/mohammednumaan/README.md

 ### What Am I Learning?

-- I'm exploring and diving deep into learning/developing `back-end` systems.
+- Learning about `backend` systems.
-- I'm exploring and learning about `computer networks`.
+- Understanding `computer networks`.

 ### Technologies I Use